© Mattywilliamsphoto, © WWF-Australia / Sii Studio, © Ryan Pollock, © WWF-Australia / Milk Truck Cinemas

 The road to recovery

-The devastation to our natural environment caused by the bushfires has been unprecedented and the recovery work ahead is immense.
+The devastation to our natural environment caused by the bushfires was unprecedented and the recovery work immense.

 • Assess the loss: enable the ongoing assessment of the impacts on wildlife and their habitats.